panda3d/panda3d-docs/programming/file-reading.rst

    Thread-safe file I/O
    --------------------

-   In versions 1.6.0 and above, Panda3D offers a :ref:`thread <threading>`-safe
+   Panda3D offers a :ref:`thread <threading>`-safe replacement for the Python
-   replacement for the Python file module.
+   file module.
 You can find it in :py:mod:`direct.stdpy.file`.
    The interface is exactly the same as Python's, so it's safe to put this import above all the files where you want to use the "file" or "open" functions: